Cervical Anatomy

 On this normal xray, to the left, you will note that the disc spaces are all about the same thickness at each level, and there is a gentle curve, hollow to the back of the neck.

-Important features of the cervical spine are shown on these MRI images with an example that shows a broader view (showing face, chin, and tongue, and also some disc bulges) below right, and with normal below left,
+Important features of the cervical spine are shown on these MRI images with an example that shows a broader view (showing face, chin, and tongue, and also some disc bulges) below right, and with normal anatomy but a more focused view below left.

 This illustration below shows how the cuts through the spine correlate with the images.